optimizely/agent/docs/readme-sync/v3.1/deploy-as-a-microservice/040 - configure-optimizely-agent/031 - agent-notifications.md

 ---
 title: Agent Notifications
 excerpt: ""
 slug: "agent-notifications"
 hidden: false
 metadata:
-  title: "Agent notifications - Optimizely Full Stack"
+  title: "Agent notifications - Optimizely Feature Experimentation"
 createdAt: "2020-05-21T20:35:58.387Z"
 updatedAt: "2020-07-14T20:51:52.458Z"
 ---

 Agent provides an endpoint that sends notifications to subscribers via [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
 This is Agent's equivalent of Notification Listeners found in Optimizely SDKs.

-For details on the notification types, what causes them to be triggered, and the data they provide, see the [Notification Listeners documentation](https://docs.developers.optimizely.com/full-stack/docs/set-up-notification-listener-go).
+For details on the notification types, what causes them to be triggered, and the data they provide, see the [Notification Listeners documentation](https://docs.developers.optimizely.com/full-stack/v4.0/docs/set-up-notification-listener-go).

 ## Configuration